 Why you should use a Dive Computer

 The recreation dive tables, now in use, took decades of study to develop and they have been a great tool to reduce the incidents of decompression sickness (DCS).
-However, they are based on a concept of a steady descent, diving at one depth and a steady consistent return to the surface.
+However, they are based on a concept of steady descent, diving at one depth and a steady consistent return to the surface.
 Divers seldom dive that way.
 We might drop down to a wreck, explore it at the bottom, then come up five meters and explore the bridge.
-Maybe we will follow the contours of a reef, sometime going shallower than others.
-The point is we are not stationary and our depths changes.
+Maybe we will follow the contours of a reef, sometimes going shallower than others.
+The point is we are not stationary and our depths change.
 A dive computer is measuring our depths and times, then it calculates our remaining NDL times.
 If we go slightly deeper than the depth we planned with our dive tables, the dive computer will tell you how much NDL time you have.
-No guess work.
+No guesswork.
 It is also a constant reminder, every time we look at our gauges, it is right there reminding us how much time we have left with our dive.
 There is also a visual display that shows how close you are to the maximum safe level of nitrogen in your system.
-Another item not mention as much is the calculation of the surface interval.
-The dive computer will still be operating in the background keeping track of your off gassing.
-So when you start your next dive, the nitrogen in your system is already account for.
+Another item not mentioned as much is the calculation of the surface interval.
+The dive computer will still be operating in the background keeping track of your off-gassing.
+So when you start your next dive, the nitrogen in your system already accounts for.

-Many dive computer allow different user profiles.
+Many dive computer allows different user profiles.
 A diver that has one or more risk factors for DCS, can select a more conservative evaluation of his dive.
-This takes some the guesswork out of the planning.
+This takes some of the guesswork out of the planning.

 Technical boring stuff

 The science behind the functioning of a dive computer and the algorithms they use are very complicated.
 This explanation will give you some insight into how a dive computer works, however, it is oversimplified.
 The body absorbs nitrogen while under pressure, however, the rate of that absorption varies greatly between the different types of muscles and other tissues.
 Certain tissue will absorb the nitrogen much faster than others and will reach a saturation point where no other nitrogen can be absorbed in a faster time.
 The amount of nitrogen that can be absorbed is a factor of the pressure.
-This ability to absorb or release nitrogen is expressed in a half life in minutes.
-In your chemistry classes you learned that radioactive isotopes lose 50% of their radioactivity each half life.
+This ability to absorb or release nitrogen is expressed in a half-life in minutes.
+In your chemistry classes, you learned that radioactive isotopes lose 50% of their radioactivity each half-life.
 A similar concept is used in dive computers were each tissue will lose ½ of its nitrogen load over a certain period.
-The algorithms group the body structures into groups with the same half life.
+The algorithms group the body structures into groups with the same half-life.
 Many of the dive computer manufacturers use 10 groups that can be called tissues or compartments.
-Mares a leading manufacture has the following half times in minutes: 2.5, 5, 10, 20, 30, 40, 60, 80, 120 and 240.
+Mares, a leading manufacturer has the following half times in minutes: 2.5, 5, 10, 20, 30, 40, 60, 80, 120 and 240.

 As we start our dive, the computer calculated the time and pressure of the dive and applies that information to the compartments.
 This means that the dive computer has calculated the percent of saturation for each of the compartments.
-The algorithms are programmed with a maximum ascent rate and a percent of saturation, expressed in partial pressure of nitrogen, that is considered safe.
-To calculate a NDL time, the computer looks at all compartments, determines the amount of off gassing done while returning to the surface.
+The algorithms are programmed with a maximum ascent rate and a percent of saturation, expressed in the partial pressure of nitrogen, that is considered safe.
+To calculate an NDL time, the computer looks at all compartments, determines the amount of off-gassing done while returning to the surface.
 It then tells the diver the remaining time for the compartment that will have the highest saturation upon returning to the surface.
-The same process of using algorithms were done to create the current recreational dive tables.
+The same process of using algorithms was done to create the current recreational dive tables.

 Why should own your dive computer and not rent?